jostrm/azure-enterprise-scale-ml-usage/README.md

 # azure-enterprise-scale-ml-usage
-test edit example of Enterprise Scale ML - copy and edit usage notebooks, your settings, your MLOps pipeline
+Example of Enterprise Scale ML (ESML) - how to use this a GIT subclass (linked repo)
+- Eg. after you have coped notebooks, settings,mlops folder to root, you can edit this to your settings.